-- 4.1 OTC Clear has implemented a comprehensive risk management framework to manage its credit exposures to the potential default of a Clearing Member.
-It adopts the following controls to measure, monitor and manage its current and potential future exposures to Clearing Members: - (a) Membership requirements each Clearing Member enters into a Membership Agreement with OTC Clear and must comply with the Membership requirements as set out in the Clearing Rules and Clearing Procedures (as described under Principle 18 - Access and Participation Requirements); - (b) Position Account monitoring OTC Clear's Clearing Risk Management Department routinely reviews each Clearing Member's House Position Accounts and where relevant, Clearing Member's Client Position Accounts; - (c) Capital strength OTC Clear's Clearing Risk Management Department ensures that each Clearing Member has sufficient Capital to meet its Minimum Capital Requirement.
-If a Clearing Member fails to meet its Minimum Capital Requirement (taking into account the risk profile of a given Clearing Member) and remedy it within a specific timeframe, OTC Clear may suspend or terminate its Membership or declare the Clearing Member in default; and - (d) Credit risk monitoring each Clearing Member's creditworthiness is evaluated daily by OTC Clear's Clearing Risk Management Department taking into account a set of risk metrics including respected and publicly available credit ratings,
+- 4.1 OTC Clear has implemented a comprehensive risk management framework to monitor and manage its credit exposures to the potential default of a Clearing Member and a Sponsored Settlement Member.
+It adopts the following controls to measure, monitor and manage its current and potential future exposures to Clearing Members and Sponsored Settlement Members: - (a) Membership requirements each Clearing Member enters into a Membership Agreement with OTC Clear and must comply with the Membership requirements as set out in the Clearing Rules and Clearing Procedures (as described under Principle 18 - Access and Participation Requirements); - (b) Position Account monitoring OTC Clear's Clearing Risk Management Department routinely reviews each Clearing Member's House Position Accounts and where relevant, Clearing Member's Client Position Accounts; - (c) Capital strength OTC Clear's Clearing Risk Management Department ensures that each Clearing Member and each Sponsored Settlement Member has sufficient Capital to meet its Minimum Capital Requirement.
+If a Clearing Member fails to meet its Minimum Capital Requirement (taking into account the risk profile of a given Clearing Member) and remedy it within a specific timeframe, OTC Clear may suspend or terminate its Membership or declare the Clearing Member in default.
+If a Sponsored Settlement Member fails to meet its Minimum